 Surviving in this competitive world is an ordeal by itself and if you want to make a career in the field of your choice, then you better assimilate the right gear.

-Of the most obvious options for skill and knowledge enhancement is a Master’s programme with an appropriate specialisation.
+Of the most obvious options for skill and knowledge, enhancement is a Master’s programme with appropriate specialisation.
 Then, there is a rather underrated option called the Post Graduate Diploma, more so, a two-year Post Graduate Diploma.

 There are numerous reasons to choose Canada as your destination for higher studies.
 Globally recognised and revered degrees, greater employability of the degree holder, momentous augmentation of the knowledge and skills in the area of specialization, cold climate but warm and friendly people, safe environment, higher standards of living, attractive stay back options, etc.; the list is long.

 However, if you ask why a postgraduate diploma in Canada, then to the above list we can also add that the PGDs from Canadian Universities help the students lay a broader platform for extensive studies while providing internship opportunities on par with a Master’s program, but at a relatively low cost.
 To add on, the internship and industrial exposure offered with these courses will add on to your professional experience which is highly valued when it comes to the job markets.
 A recent survey shows that the average salary of a postgraduate diploma holder is around CAD54K.

 While most countries aspire to offer both one-year and two-year graduate certificates, countries in Asia, North America, and Australia are known to offer programs lasting more than 18 months.
 While it is claimed that countries in Europe provide courses with durations ranging from 6 to 12 months, The main difference between a one-year graduate diploma and a two-year graduate diploma is the duration and content.

 Here is the list of Mechanical, Computer Science, and Civil Engineering 2 year PG Diploma Courses in Canada: